What's the best Linux distro for you?

 Copy URL

-A Linux® distribution, or distro, is an installable operating system built from the Linux kernel, supporting user programs, repositories and libraries.
-Each vendor or community's version is a distro.
+A Linux distro is an installable operating system (OS) that’s built from the Linux kernel and supports user programs, repositories, and libraries.
+Each vendor’s or community's version of Linux is a distro.

-Because the Linux operating system is open sourced and released under the GNU General Public License (GPL), anyone can run, study, modify, and redistribute the source code, or even sell copies of their modified code.
-This differs greatly from traditional operating systems—Unix, Microsoft Windows, and MacOS—which are proprietary and far less modifiable.
+Because Linux is open source and released under the GNU General Public License (GPL), anyone can run, study, modify, and redistribute the source code, or even sell copies of their modified code.
+This differs greatly from traditional operating systems like UNIX, Microsoft Windows, and macOS, which are proprietary and not modifiable.

 • Android